watou/vera-nest/README.md

 * The "Home/Away" device implements `urn:schemas-upnp-org:service:HouseStatus:1`, but since I didn't find an `S_HouseStatus1.xml` file in my Vera, one is packaged with the plugin.

+* The thermostat device creates the `UserSuppliedWattage` variable, set initially to `0,0,0`, but it doesn't yet do anything else to implement the `urn:micasaverde-com:serviceId:EnergyMetering1` service.

 ## License ##

 Copyright &copy; 2012  John W. Cocula